Texas A&M vs. Missouri NCAA Football Odds, Plays and Insights | October 16, 2021

 - Texas A&M's games this year have hit the over two times in seven opportunities (28.6%).

-- Texas A&M is 2-0 against the spread and 2-0 overall this season when the team puts up more than 37.5 points.
+- Texas A&M is 2-0 against the spread and 2-0 overall this season when the team notches more than 37.5 points.

-- The Aggies have turned the ball over 10 times this season, one more turnover than the Tigers have forced (9).
+- The Aggies have turned the ball over one more time (10 total) than the Tigers have forced a turnover (9) this season.

 - Find the latest spread and moneyline odds for Texas A&M at SISportsbook.